If you came directly to this page you may wish to read a page on the medieval monuments of the town first.

 Cathedral: decoration of the second pillar: episodes from the Old Testament and the Crucifixion

 The image above shows the variety of marbles which were employed to decorate the frames of the panels.
-Companies of artists were sent to Rome to seek the most suitable stones.
+Companies of artists were sent to Rome to search the ancient monuments for the most suitable stones.

 Cathedral: decoration of the third pillar: episodes from the Gospels

 The third pillar was decorated with sixteen episodes of the life of Jesus which the believers were very familiar with from the Annunciation to the Crucifixion.
 In all four panels the episodes were framed either by branches and leaves of ivy and vine (first and fourth pillar) or by a complex of acanthus leaves and small portraits of prophets (second and third).